nyetwurk/ecuxplot/README.md

 # ECUxPlot

 ECUxPlot is a data analysis tool for automotive ECU (Engine Control Unit) log files.
-It provides visualization and analysis capabilities for engine performance data, including power estimation, airflow calculations, and fuel system analysis.
+It provides visualization and analysis capabilities for engine performance data, including power estimation, boost control, and fuel system analysis.

 ## Features

 - **Data Visualization**: Plot engine parameters from CSV log files
-- **Performance Analysis**: Calculate horsepower estimates and airflow metrics
+- **Performance Analysis**: Calculate horsepower estimates
-- **FATS Analysis**: Fast Acceleration Time System for 60-90 mph performance measurement
+- **FATS Analysis**: "For the Advancement of the S4" ETs for 4200-6500 mph (60-90)
 - **Advanced Filtering**: Acceleration-based filtering with wheel spin detection
 - **Debug Tools**: Real-time filter debugging and log analysis
 - **Multi-Platform**: Runs on Windows, macOS, and Linux